-If you search online for ways to improve your credit you will see the same suggestions.
-Where’s the creativity?
+If you search for ways to improve your credit score online you’ll see the same suggestions over and over.

-8 things you can do now to increase your credit score in 30 days
+8 things you can do now to improve your credit score in 30 days

 Yes, you can improve your credit score fast.
 Just follow these steps and see your credit score increase by up to 100 points in 30 days.
 These methods have been tested with some consumers increasing their score by over 100 points in 30 days.
 It is not unusual to see a 600 credit score jump to a 700 credit score, I’ve seen this happen before.
 I would not go in expecting a 100 point increase in your score, an increase in the double digits is certainly feasible.

 1. Get your free credit report and scores

 Before you start working on your credit, you will need to check your credit report.
 It’s also a good idea to find out your FICO score with all three credit bureaus.
 You can get your free credit report once a year on the Government website www.annualcreditreport.com.

 Free credit scores are available from Credit Sesame and Credit Karma.
 They even have great apps for android and iPhone where you can check your credit scores anytime and get credit alerts anytime there is any activity on your credit file.

 2. Identify the negative accounts

 Now that you have your credit report, go through it and highlight accounts with a negative status.
 You will also need to highlight any late payments and credit inquiries.
 Make sure your personal information is correct, including your address, employer and phone number.

 3. Pay off your credit card balances